 Projeqt is a platform that enables users to make multimedia presentations, using dynamic slides that can embed interactive maps, links, online quizzes, Twitter timelines, and videos, among other alternatives.
 While taking a session, the educators can share the presentations which are visually adapted to different smart devices.

-ClassDojo aims at improving student behaviour.
+ClassDojo aims at improving student behavior.
 The educators associated with this platform give students instant feedback so that good and positive outlook is ‘rewarded’ with points helping students develop a more receptive attitude towards the learning process.
 The digital tool offers real-time notifications to students, such as ‘Well Done Denver!’ and ‘+1’, for working as a team member.
 The information about student behavior is stored and later shared with parents and administrators digitally.

 Edmodo connects teachers and students, and is incorporated into a social network.
 Here, teachers can form online collaborative groups, administer and provide educational materials, measure student performance, and communicate with parents, among other utilities.
 The platform has over 34 million users connecting to build a learning process which is more inspiring, custom-made, and associated with the opportunities gifted by tech-innovations.